How to Replicate Your Custom Camera Profile Look in Lightroom Classic as a Preset

 Remembering what you changed on the camera, follow the same thought process behind your custom camera profile and make corresponding adjustments to the RAW in Lightroom so that it approximately matches the JPG.

-Here are the settings that brought the two images pretty darn close to my .
+Here are the settings that brought the two images darn close to my .
 On top is the JPG with the camera profile we made.
 On the bottom is the now-edited RAW file, with our Lightroom settings on the right.

 JPG (top) — RAW (bottom)